 We threw a party!
 A vegan cheese party, and it went over pretty damned well.

 What led to this?
-Well quite simply, if you lined up all the vegetarians and some omnivores in the world and asked them “why not vegan” most would likely respond, “cheese”.
+Well quite simply, if you lined up all the vegetarians and some omnivores and asked them “why not vegan” most would likely respond, “cheese”.
 Cheese is the reason why many will not consider a dairy-free diet.
-So we wanted to illuminate the diverse, multifaceted and oh-so flavorful aspects within the current dairy-free plant-based cheese world.
-We have come a long way!
+So we wanted to illuminate the diverse, multifaceted and oh-so flavorful aspects within the current dairy-free plant-based cheese world, which has come a long way!

 ecoRDN has years of catering experience but it had been a long while since we adorned ourselves in aprons and chef jackets.
 Since we were pretty sure a dairy-free plant-based cheese tasting never took place in Pittsburgh, we decided to go all-in and see what would happen.